 My office hours are shown above.
 You can contact me by email to make an appointment at another time.
-I also have an open-door policy, posted on my office door as follows: "If my door is open (even just a bit) feel free to knock and come in. - Bro.
-Colton"
+I also have an open-door policy: If my door is open (even just a bit) feel free to knock and come in.